 structural integrity of the instrument.

-Excessively high temperatures will tend to dry timber, even in high humidity and such conditions should be avoided.
-Leaving a guitar in a car boot on a hot day or exposed to direct sunlight for prolonged periods can very quickly dry out an instrument and even weaken glue joints.
+Excessively high temperatures will cause timber to dry out, even in high humidity environments, and as such conditions should be avoided.
+Leaving a guitar in a car boot on a hot day or exposing it to direct sunlight for prolonged periods can very quickly dry out an instrument and even weaken glue joints.
 These conditions can lead to warping and splitting, some of which can be difficult to repair.

 Warranty and Humidity